f32c/f32c/rtl/soc/vector/README.md

 # Vector processor

-Integer and floating point vector processor unit that runs parallel with f32c core, exchanging data over DMA.
+Floating point vector processor unit that runs parallel with f32c core, exchanging data over DMA.
 It can be also used as video blitter.

 Vector is 1-dimensional array of floats.